-Meanwhile, drain the shrimp and pat dry.
+Meanwhile, drain the shrimp, pat dry with paper towels, and season with salt on both sides.
+Seed and slice the bell pepper.
+Slice the shallot.
 Cut the lime into wedges.
 Pick the cilantro leaves and toss the stems.
-Crack three eggs into a small bowl and whisk to combine.
-Set out the sliced vegetable mix and pea shoots.
+Crack 2 eggs into a small bowl, if using, and whisk to combine.
+Chop the peanuts.

-In a large frying pan or wok over medium-high heat, warm 2 tablespoons oil.
-Add the sliced vegetables and stir-fry until they start to soften but still have some crunch, 3 minutes.
+In a large wok or frying pan over medium-high heat, warm 2 tablespoons vegetable oil.
+Add the bell pepper and shallot and stir-fry until they start to soften but still have some crunch, 3 to 5 minutes.
 Add a pinch of chile flakes, if you like a kick.
-Using a slotted spoon, transfer the vegetable mixture to a plate and set aside.
+Transfer the vegetables to a plate and set aside.

 Contains: eggs, fish, crustacean shellfish, peanuts.